Below are some examples of projects listed by type of activity or need expressed by clients.

 Scientific Output and Collaboration of Companies Publishing the Most in the ERA (2013)

 Client: European Commission

-Description of project: Science-Metrix has been selected as the provider of bibliometric indicators for the European Commission’s Directorate-General for Research & Innovation (DG Research) that will be integrated into the European Commission’s evidence-based monitoring of progress towards the objectives set forth in the Lisbon framework and the post-Lisbon Strategy for the European Research Area (ERA).
+Description: Science-Metrix has been selected as the provider of bibliometric indicators for the European Commission’s Directorate-General for Research & Innovation (DG RTD) that will be integrated into the European Commission’s evidence-based monitoring of progress towards the objectives set forth in the Lisbon framework and the post-Lisbon strategy for the European Research Area (ERA).
 The bibliometric component of this monitoring system is part of a package of six complementary studies reporting on the dynamics of research activities along the whole route of knowledge, from R&D investments to publications, patents, and licensing.

-When the addresses of leading firms and their subsidiaries have been standardised and validated via quality control processes, the unique and standardised organisation names are reincorporated into the database, where they can be used to produce robust bibliometric data and statistics at the institutional level.
+When the addresses of leading firms and their subsidiaries have been standardized and validated via quality control processes, the unique and standardized organization names are reincorporated into the database, where they can be used to produce robust bibliometric data and statistics at the institutional level.

 The production and collaboration profiles are based on the following set of indicators:

 - number of publications